Showdown in Little Tokyo: Music

+Production

+Lester says the film was taken over by the studio and recut without his involvement.

 Reception

 Box office

 Warner Bros. was not happy with the film and re-edited it, only to give it a limited theatrical run in the United States, Mexico, Australia, France (where it skipped Paris), Italy, Israel and Hungary.
 Except for these markets, the film was released direct-to-video in 1992.

 In the US opening weekend, the film grossed $455,192 from 140 theaters which was an average of $3,251 per theater.
 This accounted for 20% of the film's total gross.

 It ranked #9 in Hungary's Top 10 of 1992 Overall Box Office Grosses (according to the 1994 Variety International Film Guide), grossing $197,590 in Hungary.

 After Brandon Lee's untimely death while filming The Crow (1994), movies with Lee in leading roles, such as Showdown in Little Tokyo, saw a surge in video sales.